🧡 Skip to main content🔍 Skip to search

 Filter by type

-To quickly locate a source of problem or, on the contrary, exclude failed executions when viewing the log file, user can choose to include or exclude events of particular type from being displayed.
+To quickly locate a source of problem or, on the contrary, exclude failed executions when viewing the log file, the user can choose to include or exclude events of particular type from being displayed.

 Notice three buttons titled Errors, Warnings and Messages on the Log Manager toolbar.
-Enabling a toolbar button (pushed) makes the respective event type being shown, while disabling (unpushed) a toolbar button hides the messages of particular event type.
+Enabling a toolbar button (pushed) makes the respective event type being shown, while disabling (unpushed) a toolbar button hides messages of that particular event type.

 Filter by date